top of page

 The digital revolution has disrupted traditional business models in the photography industry.
 Print sales have declined, and the demand for physical portfolios has shifted towards online and social media presence.
 Additionally, the rise of freelancing and gig economy platforms has altered the employment landscape for photographers.
 While this shift has fostered opportunities for new income streams, it has also introduced instability.

-Platforms like Shutterstock and Getty Images allow photographers to sell their images globally once a lucrative source of income has been disrupted by free or low-cost image-sharing platforms, e.g. Unsplash and Wirestock.
+Platforms like Shutterstock and Getty Images allow photographers to sell their images globally once a lucrative source of income is affected by free or low-cost image-sharing platforms, e.g. Unsplash and Wirestock.

 Adaptation and Skill Diversification